2018 was a great year.

 What Could I Read?
 And Who Could I Ask (or Listen To)?

 We’ve lumped these two together because the people we would like to ask either have written books or websites, are inspirational speakers or are already gone.
-You probably have other people or resources in mind but these are our top three.
+You probably have other people or resources in mind but these are our top four.

 Jim Rohn was an American author, entrepreneur and motivational speaker.
 We won’t get to ask him any questions BUT we can read and listen to his work again and again.
-If you haven’t yet, we highly recommend tuning into a few of Jim Rohn’s talks on YouTube.
+If you haven’t yet, we highly recommend tuning in to a few of Jim Rohn’s talks on YouTube.
 What he said then is as true today as it was decades ago.

 If you are serious about studying Jim Rohn’s philosophy, we highly recommend taking one of his classes that are available online.
 We are currently enrolled in his One Year Success Plan and it is phenomenal.